 But this time I felt the cinnamon flavour from the Biscoff was strong enough on its own.
 It goes so nicely with white or dark chocolate so I decided to do a mix of both.

-First of all, you need to crush your cookies into tiny crumbs.
-Make sure to save a small handful of cookie crumbs to decorate the tops of the cheesecake bites if you wish to do so.
+First off, you need to crush 250g (8.8oz) of Biscoff cookies into tiny crumbs.
+Make sure to save a small handful of cookie crumbs to decorate the tops of the truffles if you wish to do so.

 To crush the cookies, you can use the end of a rolling pin or simply pop them in a food processor or high-power blender.
 Both will do the job, so it doesn’t matter which method you decide to choose.

-Next, add the cream cheese.
+Next, add 120g of vegan cream cheese (1/2 cup).
 Gently mix it into the cookie crumbs using a large spoon.

-Once it’s starting to come together, stick your hands in the bowl and start to form a ball- this will be your truffle filling.
+When it’s starting to come together, stick your hands in the bowl and press it together to form a ball- this will be your truffle filling.

 Refrigerate the ball of truffle filling for around 30 mins before you begin to coat them.
 This will help it to firm up and hold shape a little better when you roll them into balls, and will also prevent them from melting into the chocolate when you dip them in.